Join Us at Webster

 View the complete list of psychology courses including short descriptions.

-The 48 credit hours required for the master of arts (MA) degree must include the following courses:
+The 48 credit hours required for the Master of Arts (MA) degree must include the following courses:

 • PSYC 5000 Bases of Counseling Psychology (3 credit hours)